 Whether the accident was the named driver's fault or not, the claim is still made on your policy.
 A non-fault claim generally has less impact on future premiums than an at-fault one, but it is still recorded against your insurance record.

+Being a named driver works best for occasional use of a parent's car.
 If you are a young driver who uses a car regularly or has your own vehicle, getting your own policy is usually more appropriate.
-Being a named driver works best for occasional use of a parent's car.
-You might also want to consider black box car insurance, which can significantly reduce premiums for young drivers who can prove they drive safely.
+You might also want to consider black box car insurance, which can reduce premiums for young drivers who can demonstrate they drive safely.

 Most car insurance policies have some restrictions on who can be added as a named driver.
 Before you add someone, it is worth checking the following.